-Large sailing tall ship under full sail is one of the most beautiful sights in the world.
-And when there are about 50 tall ships sailing by then it is a real treat for spectators.
-This is exactly what people came to enjoy on July 20, 2009 during Tall Ships Halifax Parade of Sail along the harbor waterfront.
+A large sailing tall ship under full sail is one of the most beautiful sights in the world.
+And when there are about 50 tall ships sailing by then, it is a real treat for spectators.
+This is exactly what people came to enjoy on July 20, 2009, during the Tall Ships Halifax Parade of Sail along the harbor waterfront.

-For three hours sailing vessels moved in a majestic procession known as Parade of Sail.
+For three hours, sailing vessels moved in a majestic procession known as the Parade of Sail.
 Opening the parade was local schooner Bluenose.
-Vessels sailed into the harbour on Dartmouth side of Georges Island, proceeded to MacKay Bridge, then turned and sailed past the Halifax waterfront full of visitors.
-Dartmouth also was a good place to watch Parade of Sail, anywhere from Woodside Ferry terminal to Alderney Landing.
+Vessels sailed into the harbor on Dartmouth side of Georges Island, proceeded to MacKay Bridge, then turned and sailed past the Halifax waterfront full of visitors.
+Dartmouth also was an excellent place to watch the Parade of Sail, anywhere from Woodside Ferry terminal to Alderney Landing.

-It must be mentioned that two of the ships on this list were lost at sea since then.
-Barquentine Concordia sank of the coast of Brasil and HMS Bounty was abandoned off the North Carolina coast, both losses were due to storms.
-Tall ships visit to Halifax and Parade of Sail in 2009 was a huge success and hopefully it can be repeated on the same scale in not too distant future.
+It must be mentioned that two of the ships on this list have been lost at sea since then.
+Barquentine Concordia sank off the coast of Brasil and HMS Bounty was abandoned off the North Carolina coast; both losses were due to storms.
+Tall ships’ visit to Halifax and Parade of Sail in 2009 was a huge success, and hopefully, it can be repeated on the same scale in not too distant future.